Let’s begin by answering the obvious question:

 For example, a spike in a query that ties to a sudden rise in new stories related to the query could trigger the news carousel being inserted into the search results, provided that past similar instances produced a positive engagement signal and it would remain as long as user engagement indicated it.

-It is virtually a given that a search engine would use their own query data to determine which sections to insert into the SERPs.
+It is virtually a given that a search engine would use its own query data to determine which sections to insert into the SERPs.

 If a query like [pizza] has suggested queries like: